 Outline of principles and practice of land valuation with special emphasis on valuation of residential land and buildings.
 Rating and taxing systems.
 Effect of zoning and redevelopment on land values.
-The housing problem.
-Economics of housing.
-Public housing as an essential social service.
-The future of public housing in Australia.
-Statistical methods and data processing.
+National income and its distribution.
+Goals of a modern economy.
+Demand and supply analysis.
+Economics of road transport and public utilities in urban development.
+The costs of urban growth.
+Cost-benefit analysis.